 But since it's a huge part of my life and I'm at the office 50+ hours a week, sometimes I feel like I have absolutely nothing else to talk about besides work.
 Plus, I actually have some pretty cool clients who are doing awesome things.
 Also, my job is so closely related to the world of blogging (part of what I do is influencer relations) and there's so much crossover that gets me all giddy.
 But I still keep things separate.

 The flavors of these cupcakes reminded me of the perfect ice cream sundae, so I decided on an ice cream sundae style cupcake with lots of sprinkles, of course.
-The cake involved fresh strawberries and my favorite method of whipping egg whites into the batter.
+The cake involves fresh strawberries and my favorite method of whipping egg whites into the batter.
 When you whip egg whites and then fold them into cupcake batter, the cake ends up ridiculously light and fluffy.